 Beast Bowl Fixins (divided amount, makes 8 bowls)

-- 16 cups romaine 2 cups per serving (2 large heads)
+- 16 cups romaine lettuce hearts, 2 cups per serving (2 large heads)

 Instructions